 The following tables are intended to help you understand each Fund's financial performance, including each Predecessor Fund's financial performance for the period of the Predecessor Funds' operations.
 Certain information reflects financial results for a single Predecessor Fund share.
 The total return figures represent the percentage that an investor in each Predecessor Fund would have earned (or lost) on an investment in the Predecessor Fund (assuming reinvestment of all dividends and distributions).
-The financial information shown below for AXS Short De-SPAC Daily ETF and AXS Short Innovation Daily ETF for the period ended September 30, 2022, has been audited by Tait, Weller & Baker LLP, an independent registered public accounting firm whose report, along with each Fund's financial information for the AXS SPAC and New Issue ETF and AXS Short De-SPAC Daily ETF for the period ended to be period sended September 30, 2021.
-The financial information for the AXS SPAC and New Issue ETF and AXS Short De-SPAC Daily ETF for the periods ended to be ended September 30, 2021 and prior, were audited by each Predecessor Fund's independent registered public accounting firm, whose report, along with the Predecessor Fund's financial statements, is included in each Predecessor Fund's annual report, which is available upon request (see back cover).
-The financial statements, is included in each Predecessor Fund's annual report, which is available upon request (see back cover).
+The financial information shown below for AXS Short De-SPAC Daily ETF and AXS Short Innovation Daily ETF for the period ended September 30, 2022, has been audited by Tait, Weller & Baker LLP, an independent registered public accounting firm whose report, along with each Fund's financial statements, is included in the Funds' annual report, which is available upon request (see back cover).
+The financial information for the AXS SPAC and New Issue ETF and AXS Short De-SPAC Daily ETF for the periods ended September 30, 2021 and prior, were audited by each Predecessor Fund's independent registered public accounting firm, whose report, along with the Predecessor Funds' financial statements, is included in each Predecessor Fund's annual report, which is available upon request (see back cover).
 Because the AXS All Terrain ETF and the AXS SPAC and New Issue ETF have not commenced operations as of the date of this Prospectus, no financial information is available.